BED BUGS ARE ALL THE SAME, NOT SO WITH BED BUG HEATERS

 Moving on, I have identified a fair number of companies that sell electric bed bug heaters as an add-on to an existing product line that includes not only electric bed bug heaters but also propane bed bug heaters, dehumidifiers and all sorts of other products unrelated to killing bed bugs.
 PestPro Thermal Systems only manufactures and supports one thing and one thing only: industrial grade, electric, 18 gauge cold-rolled steel bed bug heaters.
 Before joining PestPro Thermal Systems I spent 27 years working in the enterprise software industry where I witnessed numerous times that the larger a support matrix became with products and features the more difficult it became to support any of those permutations effectively.
 Providing and supporting one product extremely well is very important to us and we take extreme pride in being able to do so.
 Read some of our customer reviews which truly reveal the level of Tier 1 support that we purport to offer.

-You Have The 'Right to Repair' Your Own Bed Bug Heater
+We Believe You Have The 'Right to Repair' Your Own Bed Bug Heater

 The other thing that "grinds our gears" is the culture of making it impossible for customers to fix their own equipment.
 We engineered our equipment from the start so that we would never have to touch it again.
 Maintenance is almost non existent and repairs are simple and intuitive using only open-source components available from suppliers like Amazon, Grainger or McMaster-Carr.
 This video outlines how we feel as a company about planned obsolescence and companies that profit from this short term way of doing business.